Did you know that 90 percent of our brains are “hard-wired” by age 5?

 Our Third Born Learning Trail was installed by some amazing volunteers from our corporate sponsor Bank of Utah.

-A New Born Learning Trail will be coming to Monroe Park in Ogden this August thanks to our
+A New Born Learning Trail was installed at Monroe Park in Ogden in August 2021.